airstriptech-bot/MMM-GmailFeed/README.md

 ```

 ## Planned Upgrades/Updates
-  * Please leave coomments and suggestions!
+  * Please leave comments and suggestions!

 ## Contributors
  * Thanks to https://github.com/jamescross4 for adding the notification icon and autoHide feature.